ublue-os/bazzite/README.md

 - Automatic updates for the OS, Flatpaks, and all Distrobox containers - powered by [ublue-update](https://github.com/ublue-os/ublue-update) and [topgrade](https://github.com/topgrade-rs/topgrade).

 > [!IMPORTANT]
-> **ISOs can be downloaded from our releases page [here](https://github.com/ublue-os/bazzite/releases), and a helpful install guide can be found [here](https://universal-blue.discourse.group/docs?topic=30).** If you experience any issues with installing Bazzite, then check out our [troubleshoot guide](https://universal-blue.discourse.group/docs?topic=34).
+> **ISOs can be downloaded from our [releases page](https://github.com/ublue-os/bazzite/releases), and a helpful install guide can be found [here](https://universal-blue.discourse.group/docs?topic=30).**

-If you're on an existing Universal Blue image follow [these instructions](https://universal-blue.org/images/#image-list).
-To rebase an existing upstream Fedora Silverblue/Kinoite ostree system to this image:
+Rebase from an existing upstream Fedora Atomic to this image:

 ```bash
 rpm-ostree rebase ostree-unverified-registry:ghcr.io/ublue-os/bazzite:stable